CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>Lock UEFI BIOS Settings</summary>

-One of 2 Possible options:

-1. On - lock is enabled.
-When enabled 'Lock UEFI BIOS Settings' prevents users from making any changes in ThinkPad Setup without entering a Supervisor Password.
+Whether to prevent users from making any changes in ThinkPad Setup without entering a Supervisor Password.

+Possible options:

+1. On
-2.	**Off** - lock is disabled.
-Default.
+2.	**Off** - Default.

-?>  UEFI BIOS Lock will not take effect unless Supervisor password is enabled.
+!>  UEFI BIOS Lock will not take effect unless Supervisor password is enabled.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|